401-advanced-javascript-tia/reading-notes/class-03.md

 ### Ch 4 - Decisions and Loops (from *switch statements*)
 - *Switch statements* compare value against possible outcomes
+  - Written as a list of options that can be triggered
+  - **If comparing more than 2 things, use switch statement and not if else**
   - Variable called *switch value*
   - Within code block, each case has value for variable and what code to run if so
 - *Truthy* and *falsey* values aer treated *as if* they are true/false

 - **Loops**
+  - FIND SOMETHING YOU WANT TO LOOP, AND THEN BUILD LOOP (dont start in the loop)
   - *for*
-    - used if you need to run the code for specific number times
+    - used if you need to run the code for **specific number times**
-    - *initialization*, *condition*, *update*
+    - *iterator definition*, *continuation condition*, *iteration / update*
+    - for (iterator definiton ; continuation condition ; iteration)
+      - for (var i = 0; i < 100; i++)
+      - i is POTATO
   - *while*
     - if you don't know how many times code should run
     - will continue to run as long as condition is *true*
+    - look up while(true) and it's uses
+    - practical appli ation:
   - *do while*
     - similar to while, but will always run *even if* condition evaluates to false

-TRUTHY
+    - happens at least once
+    - "really good while the while is something strange"
+    - practical application: login form (keeps prompting until log in correctly)

 FALSEY
 0